 In September 2007, the Company amended its licensing and supply agreement with Chiquita Brands International, Inc. ("Chiquita").
 Under the terms of the amendment, the license for bananas was expanded to include additional exclusive fields using Landec's BreatheWay® packaging technology, and a new exclusive license was added for the sale and marketing of avocados and mangos using Landec's BreatheWay packaging technology.
-The agreement with Chiquita, which terminates in December 2011 (subject to Chiquita's five year renewal option), requires Chiquita to pay annual gross profit minimums to Landec in order for Chiquita to maintain its exclusive license for bananas, avocados and mangos.
-Under the terms of the agreement, Chiquita must notify Landec before December 1st of each year whether it is going to maintain its exclusive license for the following calendar year and thus agree to pay the minimums for that year.
-Landec was notified by Chiquita in November 2010 that Chiquita had chosen to maintain its exclusive license for calendar year 2011 and thus agreed at that time to pay the minimum gross profit for calendar year 2011.
+The agreement with Chiquita, which Chiquita has elected to renew for another five years through December 2016, requires Chiquita to pay annual gross profit minimums to Landec in order for Chiquita to maintain its exclusive license for bananas, avocados and mangos.
+Under the terms of the agreement, Chiquita must notify Landec before December 1 st of each year whether it is going to maintain its exclusive license for the following calendar year and thus agree to pay the minimums for that year.
+Landec was notified by Chiquita in November 2011 that Chiquita had chosen to maintain its exclusive license for calendar year 2012 and thus agreed at that time to pay the minimum gross profit for calendar year 2012.